 PC**.
 A standard laptop or tablet PC running Windows XP or Windows 7 or 8.
 An old one should be fine, especially if you ‘uninstall’ a lot of the unwanted software and delete as much ‘rubbish’ from the hard drive as possible.
 Maplin do excellent ’Car Laptop Adaptors’ for powering PCs from 12v batteries via cigarette lighter sockets: these use much less power than an inverter and mains power supply and are ideal for boats.

 Couple a PC with good software and we believe this offers the greatest flexibility and range of features, although it is less rugged and cockpit-friendly than other options.
 Compatible software includes:

 · SeaClear*.
-This is free downloadable software for which UKHO UK and Ireland charts can be bought for £30.
-It will also run our charts seamlessly with the UKHO charts, although the quality of the graphics is not quite as good as Memory Map’s.
+This is free downloadable software, although the quality of the graphics is not as good as Memory Map’s in our opinion.

 · OpenCPN*.
 Also free downloadable software.

 · Global Mapper**.
-The ’Trial’ version is free and is an excellent plotting package.
+The ’Trial’ version is free and is a good plotting package: it is what we use for our draft charts.
 The ’trial’ is unlimited and does not expire: you only need the paid-for features if you are going to make charts!

 · OziExplorer+.
 Well established software available at modest cost.

-· Polar Navy*.
-We don’t know much about this product but it has been mentioned to us and we have tested it with our BSB charts at home and it seemed fine.
+· Polar Navy*M. We don’t know much about this product but it has been mentioned to us.
+It has apps for mobile devices.

 Mac.
-The choice of software is very limited at present.
-We have not tested any Mac software and can’t vouch for its suitability but the two listed below look as if they should work.
+The choice of software is more limited.
+We have not tested any Mac software and can’t vouch for its suitability but the two listed below look as if they should work,.
+And users have reported favourably.
 An alternative is to use a PC emulation package such as Parallels or Bootcamp and then use one of the PC software packages described above.

 · GPSNavX+.
 Users report that our charts work well with this software and that it runs UKHO charts.